Your guide to building a future-proof PMO ready for the on-coming AI revolution.

-How is AI changing the project management space?
+How AI will change the project management space

 According to Gartner, AI will eliminate 80% of the current tasks completed in the project management discipline ranging from data collection, tracking, reporting, and much more.
 The predictive analytics, machine learning and pattern identifying capabilities of AI will bring massive efficiencies and improvements to a majority of key tasks in project management.